locka99/cpp-to-rust-book/features_of_rust/enums.md

 };
 ```

-Or you can hold actual data so you can convey far more information than a static value could by itself.
+But an enum can also hold actual data so you can convey far more information than a static value could by itself.

 ```rust
 enum HttpResponse {